 Make your way over the rocks towards the right side and follow the path that goes uphill to get a closer look at the upper falls.

-Make sure you turn around to find another waterfall flowing from above the left side of the cliff face to finally meet into the stream below.
+Make sure you turn around to find another waterfall flowing from above the left side of the cliff.

-Finally, make your way back to where you came from or keep following the trail along the river bank until you see a path on the left leading uphill.
+Finally, make your way back to where you came from.
+You can also follow the trail that goes in the same direction as the river flow until you see a path on your right that goes uphill.
 Again follow the orange markers to avoid getting lost.

 I recommend at least 4 to 5 hours to fully explore all the main waterfalls.